32 technology news to start the morning informed of the latest | Technology

-Fifth and last summary of the week with all the best and most relevant that has happened in the last 24 hours in the world of technology.
-Welcome!
+What has happened in the last 24 hours in the world of technology?
+Now is the time to find out with the help of ComputerHoy.com’s daily digest.

-Nothing can with him Bitcoin.
-Despite all the setbacks in recent months, yesterday marked its all-time high: a Bitcoin costs 54,000 euros.
+The mythical Windows XP turned 20 yesterday, but Microsoft is unable to retire it.
+And while, Apple released the new MacOS Monterey, in time for your new MacBook Pros.

-Qualcomm’s reign ending?
-Mediatek presented its Dimensity 2000 processor yesterday, which outperforms the Snapdragon.
+The mobile Sony Xperia Pro 1 it could be the first with a 1 inch sensor.
+The new Xiaomi Redmi Note 11 debuts with fast charging at 120W.

 Technological news